francoisthire/bam/example/6-debugging/README.md

 # 3-debugging

-Let's take a simple example and let's add a `printf`:
+Let's take a simple example and let's add a `printf` inside the property function:

 ```ocaml
 open Tezt_bam